rosen-bridge/utils/packages/tx-pot/README.md

 #### `getTxConfirmation`

-This function gets number of confirmation for a transaction. **Note that this function should return -1 if tx is not mined (e.g. is in mempool) or is not in the blockchain**.
+This function gets the number of confirmations for a transaction. **Note that this function should return -1 if tx is not mined (e.g. is in mempool) or is not in the blockchain**.

 > ```ts
 > @param txId <string> the transaction id